techidaily/site-windows11/source/_posts/eliminating-windows-errors-during-amd-195-installation.md

  Similar to your antivirus, a firewall can also block inbound and outbound connections and prevent the installer from downloading necessary files.
 You can disable your firewall temporarily to determine if your firewall setting is triggering the error.

- You can[turn off Windows Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) from the Settings app.
+ You can [turn off Windows Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) from the Settings app.
 Third-party antivirus programs may have their own firewall programs built-in to the application.
 Sweep your antivirus settings to find and disable the firewall protection.

  If the error is resolved with the firewall disabled, you’ll need to add the AMD installer to allow the list to allow traffic from the AMD server.
-You can add[the AMD servers to the allow list on Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) to run the installer without conflict.
+You can add [the AMD servers to the allow list on Windows Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) to run the installer without conflict.

  Third-party antivirus programs use their own allow list.
 If you use Malwarebytes, go to**Settings** and open the**Allow List** tab.
 Click**Add** and select**Allow a file or folder** .
 Select the AMD software installer to add it to the allowed list.
 Now run the installer to see if the error is resolved.
 You can remove the allowed list entry after the program is installed.